 Transactional Keyword Terms

 Keywords with both strong and mild buying intent are known as transactional keywords.
 You can classify a keyword as commercial as long as it has some buying intent.

-Local keywords are highly useful for businesses with a physical store that are targeting local audiences.
-The phrases are essentially location-specific terms that produce related results based on a certain location.
+Local keywords are highly useful for a business with a physical store location that is looking to attract local audiences.
+The keyword terms and phrases are essentially location-specific terms that produce related results based on a certain location.

 Long-tail keywords are those that have more than three to four words—for example, “Nike marathon running shoes.”
 They are usually highly transactional, which means they convert at a higher rate than other keyword categories.